Maud Nathan: Early life

-She was born on October 20, 1862, to a New York City Sephardic Jewish family.
-Her mother was Annie Augusta and her father was Robert Weeks Nathan.
+She was born on October 20, 1862, to a New York City Sephardic Jewish family of Portuguese origin.
+Her mother was Annie Augusta Nathan (née Florance) and her father was Robert Weeks Nathan.
 She came from a prominent New York City family, descended from Gershom Mendes Seixas, minister of New York's Congregation Sherith Israel during the American Revolutionary War.
 Nathan was a member of the Daughters of the American Revolution.

 Her sister was the author and education activist Annie Nathan Meyer, the founder of Barnard College.
-Her cousins are the poet Emma Lazarus and Supreme Court Justice Benjamin Cardozo.
+Her cousins are the poet Emma Lazarus, Supreme Court Justice Benjamin Cardozo, and her husband Frederick Nathan.
 Her nephew was the author and poet Robert Nathan.
 She and her family moved to Green Bay, Wisconsin, for four years.
 Maud finished her high school education there.
 The family moved back to New York City after the death of Maud's mother in 1878.

 On April 7, 1880, seventeen-year-old Maud Nathan married her first cousin Frederick Nathan.